-Ants are one of the most common insects, known for their large colonies and elaborate dirt mounds.
-Removing a few ants from your countertop or window sill is simple, but you may need to call in some backup if you notice more than a few ants around your home.
-In this article, we’ll help you better understand the cost of DIY and professional ant extermination and provide tips on how to prevent future infestations.
+Getting rid of ants usually costs between $80 and $500, with most homeowners spending around $150.
+Ants are one of the most common pests, known for their large colonies and elaborate dirt mounds.
+While you can easily remove a few ants from your countertops, larger infestations often require a professional.
+In this article, we use our research into the best pest control companies to help you understand the cost of ant extermination and show you how to prevent future infestations.

 Carpenter Ants